Dianne Donghi: Weatherman

 Donghi became affiliated with Weatherman Cincinnati collective in Ohio on January 15, 1970.
 She eventually became sole leader of the collective.
 Later Donghi spent time at the Chicago and New York collectives.
 Sometime in February 1970, Donghi was arrested in Chicago by the FBI on charges of interstate transportation of stolen weapons.
 The case was thrown out by the U.S. Attorney because it had been set up by an inside informer of Weatherman.
 On April 15, 1970, after attempting to forge checks using a false name, Donghi and good friend Linda Sue Evans were arrested in New York City.
 Donghi was arrested in the Greenwich Village hotel room she had shared with Cincinnati collective member Larry Grathwohl (alias Tom Niehman), with whom she had formed a relationship.
-Donghi and others had been suspicious of Grathwohl, who was in fact an undercover FBI agent.
-Grathwohl had to blow his cover in order to make the arrest.
+Donghi and others had been suspicious of Grathwohl, who was in fact an undercover FBI informant.
+Grathwohl had to blow his cover in order to facilitate the arrest.
 Donghi was released from jail later that day with a bail of $10,000.
 On July 23, after being sought out by authorities for fugitive warrants on other federal or local cases, Donghi, Linda Sue Evans, Mark Rudd, Bernardine Dohrn, Bill Ayers, Kathy Boudin, Cathy Wilkerson, Russ Neufeld, Jane Spielman, Ronald Fliegelman, Arlo Jacobs, Naomi Jaffe and Larry Grathwohl were indicted for conspiracy to bomb police stations and government buildings in four cities and to harm people inside.
 After attending her court hearings, Donghi decided to become a part of the WUO's above ground support.